catalyst/l3overlay/README.md

 * **BIRD** routing daemon, version **1.4.3** or later
 * **strongSwan** IPsec (if `use-ipsec` is set to `true` in `global.conf`)

-The following Python modules must also be installed:
+The following Python modules are also required to run l3overlay:

 * **pyroute2**, version **0.4.6** or later
 * **jinja2**